What’s The Best 50cc Go-Kart For Kids? (4 Karts Compared)

 Price

-This isn’t a roller setup, and instead includes a set of tires and complete engine package which means that you can get straight to a track and drive!
+This isn’t typically sold as a roller setup, and instead includes a set of tires and complete engine package which means that you can get straight to a track and drive!

 Transport & Overview

-However, compared to other karts in this lineup, this Baby isn’t easy to transport.
-Weighing in at almost 100 lbs (43 kg), it isn’t heavy by any means, but it’ll definitely weigh in heavier than most karts that others will be using.
+However, compared to other karts in this lineup, this baby isn’t easy to transport.
+Weighing in at almost 100 lbs (43 kg), it isn’t heavy by any means, but it’ll definitely weigh in heavier than many karts that others will be using.

 This is because Praga dedicated this model to not only being easily fixed/repaired, but they also implemented sturdier bodywork to make the kart safer.
-So, unlike bands like Top Kart, the Praga is probably the best rig for a child learning to drive, and putting up with all the likely accidents that can happen during this time.
+So, unlike brands like Top Kart, the Praga is probably the best rig for a child learning to drive, as it’ll put up with all the likely accidents that can happen during this time.

 Because it’s a heavier rig, it might be worth looking at tuning your engine for a slightly higher power output to make sure that it won’t be a detriment on the track when racing.